Romeo Miller: 2005–2007: Collaborations, name change, Lottery and God's Gift soundtrack

-2008–present: Mixtapes, EPs and collaborations
+Since 2008: Mixtapes, EPs and collaborations

 In 2008, Miller stated he was working on his fourth studio album titled Gumbo Station.
 On June 17, Miller released the first single from the album "Get Low Wit It", which featured Akon and his brother Valentino Miller, it failed to gain success on the Billboard charts.

 On March 3, 2009, Miller released a compilation album titled Get Low that contained singles that were originally supposed to have been on Gumbo Station and also contained original songs from his previous albums.
 In late 2009, Miller formed a new record label titled The Next Generation Entertainment, the label at the time featured his group the College Boyys.

 During this time, Romeo also confirmed that he was still working on his fourth studio album, but had changed the name of the album to The College Boy.
 Later, Romeo announced that the title of the album would be I Am No Limit.
 On January 19, 2010, Miller released a promotional single for the album titled "Tell Me a Million Times" featuring Tempo.
 On January 26, Miller released a second promotional single for the album titled "Ice Cream Man Jr." which was a tribute to his father.
 On February 16, Miller released his debut mixtape Patience Is A Virtue to promote the album.
 On March 2, Miller released two EPs to promote the album which were the Famous Girl and Monster/Practice via his label The Next Generation Entertainment and LPD Music.
-Also in 2010, Miller would introduce his new group the College Boyys; on May 25, 2010, they released their debut album titled Spring Break via his label The Next Generation Entertainment and Hollywood Dream Music, but the group would later disband due to unknown reasons.
+Also in 2010, Miller would introduce his new group the College Boyys; on May 25, 2010, they released their debut album titled Spring Break via his label The Next Generation Entertainment and Hollywood Dream Music, but the group would later disband for unknown reasons.
 Miller also on this day released three promotional singles which were "You" that featured his artist at the time D'Anna and Lil Twist, "She Bad" that featured his cousins/artists Lil' D and Black Don and "They Dont Know".
 Miller also performed at the 2010 Hip Hop Honors along with his brother Valentino Miller, his cousins Lil' D and Black Don, and his uncle Silkk The Shocker, along with Trina, Gucci Mane and Mystikal to honor Master P and No Limit Records.
 In late 2010, Miller relaunched No Limit Records as No Limit Forever.
 Romeo also confirmed that he had changed the name of his album from I Am No Limit to Intelligent Hoodlum.